 Titanic also carried 3500 lifebelts and 48 life rings; Useless in the icy water.
 The majority of passengers that went into the sea did not drown, but froze to death.

 The inquiry was concerned that there was a delay of more than an hour between the time of impact and the launching of the first lifeboat – number 7.
-As a result there was not enough time to successfully launch all the lifeboats.
+As a result, there was insufficient time to successfully launch all the Titanic lifeboats.
 Collapsible lifeboats A and B were not launched but floated away as the water washed over the ship.
 Collapsible B floated away upside down.
 People tried unsuccessfully to right it.
 30 people survived the disaster by standing on the upturned boat.